top of page

 these guides step in—not to medicate, not to pathologize,

-but to help the body return to safety, breath, and presence.
+but to support the body's return to unity, breath, and presence.

 Forty years of research, application, and testimony —